 Did you know that seaweed also supports healthy cholesterol levels and balances the high-density lipoproteins (HDL) and low-density lipoproteins (LDL) in your body?

-Diabetics are recommended to consume 30 grams to 50 grams of dietary fiber per day.
+Diabetics are recommended to consume 30 grams to 50 grams of dietary fibre per day.
 Seaweed is a great way to help get this into your diet.

 Fucoxanthin is also beneficial for Diabetics in that it helps to balance blood sugar levels, and it is known to help with controlling blood pressure too.
 Studies have shown that Diabetics who consume seaweed every day have lower recorded blood sugar levels.